tomedunn/the-finished-book/_classes/baseline-player-character-stats/baseline-player-character-stats.md

 For player character armor class (AC), each class was given the armor in their starting equipment at level 1 (no heavy armor for the cleric, and no shields for the fighter or paladin), and replaced with higher AC options as they became available at higher levels.
 For classes who would benefit from them, _studded leather armor_ was made available at level 5, _half plate_ at level 7, and _plate_ at level 10.

 For the sorcerer and wizard, _mage armor_ was added at level 5, and a $$+2$$ to AC was added at level 11 to approximate the impact of the _shield_ spell.
-The resulting AC values for each class are shown in Fig. [5](#fig:ac-vs-level){: .fig-ref} (below).
+The resulting AC values for each class are shown in Fig. \figref{fig:ac-vs-level} (below).

 <figure id="fig:ac-vs-level">
     {% include_relative fig-ac-vs-level-small.html %}
     {% include_relative fig-ac-vs-level-large.html %}
-    <figcaption>Figure 5: Shows armor class for player characters at each level.</figcaption>
+    <figcaption>Shows armor class for player characters at each level.</figcaption>
 </figure>

 For saving throw bonuses (SB), the Evasion feature was estimated as a $$+6$$ to Dexterity saving throw for monks and rogues to reflect the damage reduction it provides, the Danger Sense feature for the barbarian was estimated as a $$+4$$ to Dexterity saving throws due to it granting advantage, and each use of Indomitable for the fighter was estimated as a $$+1/3$$ to all saving throws.
-The average SB across all ability scores for each class are shown in Fig. [6](#fig:sb-vs-level){: .fig-ref} (below).
+The average SB across all ability scores for each class are shown in Fig. \figref{fig:sb-vs-level} (below).

 <figure id="fig:sb-vs-level">
     {% include_relative fig-sb-vs-level-small.html %}
     {% include_relative fig-sb-vs-level-large.html %}
-    <figcaption>Figure 6: Shows the average saving throw bonus for player characters at each level.</figcaption>
+    <figcaption>Shows the average saving throw bonus for player characters at each level.</figcaption>
 </figure>

 In comparison to offensive stats shown in the previous section, AC and SB show a much higher level of variation than AB and DC.
 The spread for AC is particularly wide, with classes spread fairly evenly across the distribution.
 And, while the spread of SB values is tight for the majority of classes, the monk and the paladin show up as clear outliers due to contributions from Diamond Soul (level 14) and Aura of Protection (level 6) respectively.